denoland/fresh/docs/latest/concepts/jsx-and-preact.md

 ---
 description: |
-  JSX in Preact/React is merely a description of *what* to render
+  Deep dive into JSX and Preact
 ---

 ## JSX

-JSX in Preact/React is merely a description of _what_ to render.
-For example, this JSX syntax:
+JSX (JavaScript XML) is a syntax extension for JavaScript that allows developers to write HTML-like code inside a JavaScript file.
+For example:

 ```jsx
 const ui = <h1>hello world</h1>;
 ```

-will be turned into this set of objects (simplified)
+This syntax will be converted into this set of objects (simplified):

 ```js
 const ui = {